Ketogenic diet: Outcomes

 It is possible to combine the results of several small studies to produce evidence that is stronger than that available from each study alone—a statistical method known as meta-analysis.
 One of four such analyses, conducted in 2006, looked at 19 studies on a total of 1,084 patients.
 It concluded that a third achieved an excellent reduction in seizure frequency and half the patients achieved a good reduction.

 A Cochrane systematic review in 2018 found and analysed eleven randomized controlled trials of ketogenic diet in people with epilepsy for whom drugs failed to control their seizures.
 Six of the trials compared a group assigned to a ketogenic diet with a group not assigned to one.
 The other trials compared types of diets or ways of introducing them to make them more tolerable.
-In the largest trial of the ketogenic diet with a non-diet control, nearly 38% of the children and young people had half or fewer seizures with the diet compared 6% with the group not assigned to the diet.
+In the largest trial of the ketogenic diet with a non-diet control, nearly 38% of the children and young people had half or fewer seizures with the diet compared to 6% with the group not assigned to the diet.
 Two large trials of the Modified Atkins Diet compared to a non-diet control had similar results, with over 50% of children having half or fewer seizures with the diet compared to around 10% in the control group.

 A systematic review in 2018 looked at 16 studies on the ketogenic diet in adults.
-It concluded that the treatment was becoming more popular for that group of patients, that the efficacy in adults was similar to children, the side effects relatively mild.
+It concluded that the treatment was becoming more popular for that group of patients, that the efficacy in adults was similar to children, and the side effects relatively mild.
 However, many patients gave up the diet, for various reasons, and the quality of evidence was inferior to studies on children.
 Health issues include high levels of low-density lipoprotein, high total cholesterol, and weight loss.